GBT3101/React-state-management-workshop/README.md

 ### Tips

+* Every package you need is already installed, do not install extra node modeules.
 * In every place you need to write code you will have a comment `YOUR CODE HERE` with the number of the task and hints, you should write code until the `// UNTIL HERE` comment.
 * Specific lines you need to edit are attached with a `// HERE` Comment.
 * Follow the instructions carefuly task by task, read attached resources when you are stuck.
+* Imports are already in every file, you don't need extra imports in this workshop.

 ## App Usage - Our Goal
 At the top of the screen you can choose between `Mobx`, `Redux`, or `React Hooks` as your state management system.